-According to police, the suspect was apprehended on Monday and has been identified as 26-year-old Highland Park resident José Farías.
+According to police, the suspect was apprehended on Monday and has been identified as 26-year-old Huntington Park resident José Farías.

 According to the Los Angeles Police Department Central Bureau Traffic division, the victim and her husband were crossing Soto Street at César E. Chávez Avenue when a white truck allegedly driven by the suspect struck the victim and knocked her into the street.
 Police allege that the suspect then drove off without providing aid or identifying himself.